viper25/stoscbot/Readme.md

 <details>
 <summary>Deploy on a VM</summary>

-1. [Do not re-use](https://docs.pyrogram.org/faq#can-i-use-multiple-clients-at-once-on-the-same-account) a session file when deploying to a new instance.
-To do so, delete any existing `.session` file and run `python3 run_stoscbot.py` and enter the bot ID to create new `*.session` files.
-Ensure [config.ini](https://docs.pyrogram.org/topics/config-file#the-config-ini-file) is present.
+1. [Do not re-use](https://docs.pyrogram.org/faq/using-multiple-clients-at-once-on-the-same-account) a session file when deploying to a new instance.
+On a new isntance, delete any existing `.session` file and [generate a new session file](https://docs.pyrogram.org/start/auth#bot-authorization).
 2. Copy the [Google API keys](https://console.cloud.google.com/iam-admin/serviceaccounts/details/104130143367587513093;edit=true/keys?project=api-project-57990973458) to `~/.config/gspread/service_account.json`
 3. Subsequently run headless as ` nohup python3 run_stoscbot.py &`
 </details>